 Michelin is always seeking new ways to better it’s or its Internet website(s) and to offer you, the internet user, a better service and experience.
 Thus, Michelin uses different types of cookies as indicated hereafter that can warrant the preliminary consent of the internet user (commercial type cookies) before the cookie is installed on its terminal.

-When you access for the first time the Michelin recruitment website, the legal notice of the site will refer you to a page that will give you all information on the cookies that are installed and used by this site.
+When you access for the first time the Michelin career web site, the legal notice of the site will refer you to a page that will give you all information on the cookies that are installed and used by this site.
 In any case, you have the control of these cookies.
 Therefore, you have the possibility to refuse or destroy them.

 On the one hand, you can consult the cookies already installed on your terminal through the use of your browser, and delete them one by one by type of cookies as indicated in the banner or all at once.